Fort Night: Plot

 For Halloween, Tina, Gene, and Louise plan to team up with Andy and Ollie Pesto and collectively wear a Chinese dragon costume, which they have gotten Bob and Linda to construct, in a ploy to get twice the usual amount of candy.
-Tina plans to not to go trick-or-treating again, believing that as a teen she has outgrown the activity.
+Tina plans not to go trick-or-treating again, believing that as a teen she has outgrown the activity.
 Before they go back to the family restaurant to claim their costume, the five, accompanied by their friend Darryl, decide to make a stopover at the Belcher siblings' makeshift cardboard fort, located in a neighboring alley, so Gene can grab the dragon eyes.
 However, a truck backs up and blocks the fort's entrance and roof, with the driver unaware that the children are inside.
 Once they realize that he will be leaving the truck parked in the alley for the night, they begin to scream for help.
 Only Millie Frock, a psychotic classmate of Louise's, overhears them and comes to their rescue.
 Louise, however, becomes increasingly annoyed by Millie's talkativeness and eventually lashes out at her, causing Millie to keep them stuck in the fort.
 As the day continues, Millie continues to torment her trapped schoolmates, first by dropping plastic spiders through the fort's walls.
 Louise rips through some soggy cardboard, which reveals a passageway into an adjacent dumpster.
 Ollie is sent through first, but Millie closes the dumpster on him before he can escape and get help.
 It emerges that Darryl told Millie of their escape plan in exchange for candy and a trip to the bathroom, only for her to betray him.
 Night falls and Bob and Linda, noticing that their kids have not yet arrived to pick up their costume, decide to investigate the fort.
 Millie, however, deceives them into believing that the children have already gone trick-or-treating.